Teladoc in focus as vaccines pose threat to virtual care boom

 “I’ll be watching to see any impact on Teladoc’s utilization next week, is there any plateauing or decline that we start to see,” Trzcinski said.

-Rival America Well Corp (AMWL.N), which is set to report its first-quarter results on May 12, raised $742 million in its outsized initial public offering in September, indicating healthy demand for telehealth services.
+Rival America Well Corp, which is set to report its first-quarter results on May 12, raised $742 million in its outsized initial public offering in September, indicating healthy demand for telehealth services.

-The boom in demand for online consultations attracted investment in the space from large players like Amazon.com Inc (AMZN.O), which in March announced the expansion of its virtual healthcare service called Amazon Care. read more
+The boom in demand for online consultations attracted investment in the space from large players like Amazon.com Inc, which in March announced the expansion of its virtual healthcare service called Amazon Care.

 THE FUNDAMENTALS